-Battery Diagnosis Condition Possible Causes Correction The battery seems weak or dead when attempting to start the engine.
-1. The battery has an incorrect size or rating for this vehicle.
-1. See Specifications in this group.
-Replace the incorrect battery with the correct battery, if required.
-2. The battery is physically damaged.
-2. Inspect the battery for loose terminal posts or a cracked and leaking case.
-Replace the battery, if damaged.
-3. The battery terminal connections are loose or corroded.
+Battery Diagnosis Possible Causes Condition Correction The battery seems 1.
+The battery has an incorrect size or 1.
+See Specifications in this group.
+Replace the weak or dead rating for this vehicle. incorrect battery with the correct battery, if when attempting 2.
+The battery is physically damaged. required. to start the engine.
+3. The battery terminal connections are 2.
+Inspect the battery for loose terminal posts or a cracked and leaking case.
+Replace the battery, if loose or corroded.
+4. The battery is discharged. damaged.
+5. The electrical system is faulty.
 3. See the Voltage Drop Test in this group.
-Clean and tighten the battery terminal connections, if required.
-4. The battery is discharged.
-4. See the Test Indicator, the Hydrometer Test, or the Open-Circuit Voltage Test in this group to determine the battery state-of- charge.
+Clean 6.
+The battery is faulty. and tighten the battery terminal connections, if 7.
+The starting system is faulty. required.
+8. The charging system is faulty.
+4. See the Test Indicator, the Hydrometer Test, or the Open-Circuit Voltage Test in this group to determine the battery state-of-charge.
 Charge the battery, if required.
-5. The electrical system is faulty.
 5. See the Ignition-Off Draw Test in this group.
 Repair the electrical system, if required.
-6. The battery is faulty.
-6. See the Load Test in this group to determine the battery condition.Replace the battery, if required.
-7. The starting system is faulty.
+6. See the Load Test in this group to determine the battery condition.
+Replace the battery, if required.
 7. Refer to Group 8B - Starting Systems for more information.
 Repair the starting system, if required.
-8. The charging system is faulty.
 8. Refer to Group 8C - Charging Systems for more information.
 Repair the charging system, if required.

-Battery Diagnosis Condition Possible Causes Correction The battery state-of-charge cannot be maintained.
-1. The battery has an incorrect size or rating for this vehicle.
-1. See Specifications in this group.
-Replace the incorrect battery with the correct battery, if required.
-2. The battery terminal connections are loose or corroded.
+The battery 1.
+The battery has an incorrect size or 1.
+See Specifications in this group.
+Replace the state-of-charge rating for this vehicle. incorrect battery with the correct battery, if 2.
+The battery terminal connections are cannot be required. maintained. loose or corroded.
 2. See the Voltage Drop Test in this group.
-Clean and tighten the battery terminal connections, if required.
-3. The generator drive belt is loose or worn.
-3. Refer to Group 7 - Cooling Systems for more information.
-Replace or adjust the generator drive belt, if required.
+Clean 3.
+The generator drive belt is loose or and tighten the battery terminal connections, if worn. required.
 4. The electrical system is faulty.
+3. Refer to Group 7 - Cooling Systems for more 5.
+The battery is faulty. information.
+Replace or adjust the generator drive 6.
+The starting system is faulty. belt, if required.
+7. The charging system is faulty.
 4. See the Ignition-Off Draw Test in this group.
-Repair the electrical system, if required.
-5. The battery is faulty.
-5. See the Load Test in this group to determine the battery condition.
-Replace the battery, if required.
-6. The starting system is faulty.
-6. Refer to Group 8B - Starting Systems for more information.
+8. Electrical loads exceed the output of Repair the electrical system, if required.
+5. See the Load Test in this group to determine the charging system.
+9. Slow driving or prolonged idling with the battery condition.
+Replace the battery, if high-amperage draw systems in use. required.
+6. Check whether the starting system is performing to specifications.
+Refer to Group 8B -Starting Systems for more information.
 Repair the starting system, if required.
-7. The charging system is faulty.
 7. Refer to Group 8C - Charging Systems for more information.
 Repair the charging system, if required.
-8. Electrical loads exceed the output of the charging system.
 8. Inspect the vehicle for aftermarket electrical equipment which might cause excessive electrical loads.
-Slow driving or prolonged idling with high-amperage draw systems in use.
 9. Advise the vehicle operator, as required.
-The battery will not accept a charge.
-1. The battery is faulty.
 1. See Battery Charging in this group.
-Replace the faulty battery, if required.
+Replace the The battery will 1.
+The battery is faulty. faulty battery, if required. not accept a charge.